The pension savings statements for the 2020/21 tax year have now been posted.

 Most people will not have exceeded the Annual Allowance in 2020/21.
 But if you have, you will need to notify HMRC and pay a tax charge before 31 January 2022, so it is important to check.

-We recognise that this is a complex subject, but you can find a full explanation here.
+We recognise that this is a complex subject, click here to read a full explanation of your pension savings statement.